ibnuda/fpmortals/manuscript/complete.md

          } yield (a * b) / (c * d)
   result: OptionT[Future, Int] = OptionT(Future(<not completed>))
 ~~~~~~~~

-It is messy again, but it is better than writing nested `flatMap` and
-`map` by hand.
-We can clean it up with a DSL that handles all the
-required conversions into `OptionT[Future, _]`

 Sudah barang tentu dengan mencampur banyak konteks akan menghasilkan
 kode yang "berisik".
 Akan tetapi, hal ini jauh lebih baik bila dibandingkan